 A written report will be prepared and issued by the Chief Auditor or designee following the conclusion of each internal audit engagement and will be distributed as appropriate.
-Internal audit results will also be communicated to senior management and the Board.
+The results of each internal audit engagement will also be communicated to senior management and the Board.